llbernat/MUSIEmonLib/README.md

 MUSIEmonLib enhances EmonLib, because allows to:

-* Reduce initial outliers by training the instance using its new trainFilter() method.
+* Reduce initial outliers by training the instance using its new class trainFilter() method.

 * Now you can also sample by time instead of by the number of samples.
-You only need to call the function setDuration(), passing it the desired duration in milliseconds.
+You only need to call the method setDuration(), passing it the desired duration in milliseconds.

 See the included example to view this excinting new features in action.